MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 Follow these steps:

 1. [Enable Microsoft Entra hybrid join](/entra/identity/devices/concept-hybrid-join) or [Microsoft Entra join](/entra/identity/devices/concept-directory-join).
-If you are managing the user's laptop/computer, bring that information into Microsoft Entra ID and use it to help make better decisions.
-For example, you may choose to allow rich client access to data (clients that have offline copies on the computer) if you know the user is coming from a machine that your organization controls and manages.
-If you do not bring this in, you will likely choose to block access from rich clients, which may result in your users working around your security or using shadow IT.
+If you're managing the user's laptop/computer, bring that information into Microsoft Entra ID and use it to help make better decisions.
+For example, you might choose to allow rich client access to data (clients that have offline copies on the computer) if you know the user is coming from a machine that your organization controls and manages.
+If you don't bring this in, you'll likely choose to block access from rich clients, which can result in your users working around your security or using shadow IT.
 1. Enable the [Intune](/mem/intune/remote-actions/device-management) service within Microsoft Endpoint Manager (EMS) for managing your users' mobile devices and [enroll devices](/mem/intune/fundamentals/deployment-guide-enrollment).
-The same can be said about user mobile devices as about laptops: The more you know about them (patch level, jailbroken, rooted, etc.), the more you are able to trust or mistrust them and provide a rationale for why you block/allow access.
+The same can be said about user mobile devices as about laptops: The more you know about them (patch level, jailbroken, rooted, etc.), the more you can provide a rationale for why you block/allow access.

 > [!TIP]
 > [Learn about implementing an end-to-end Zero Trust strategy for endpoints](/security/zero-trust/deploy/endpoints)